Just What I Needed: Release

-Reception
+Critical reception

 AllMusic reviewer Donald A. Guarisco praised it as "a clever pop song", commenting that "Elliot Easton's fiery guitar leads duel with Greg Hawkes' icy synth lines over a throbbing pop/rock backbeat while Benjamin Orr lays down a fey, detached vocal that captures the sarcastic edge of the lyrics with skill."
 Billboard said that it was energized by a "driving, propulsive beat" and enhanced by "feisty rock guitar lines" and "a winning harmonic vocal style."
 Cash Box said that "the ticking guitar opening is reminiscent of Tommy James & The Shondells and that "the tight-lick guitar work and excellent singing" make it likely to go to the top of pop music playlists.
 Record World said that "Roy Thomas Baker's production and the group's lively vocals makes the record a standout."
 Rolling Stone named the song one of Ocasek's "essential songs", praising the "chugging eighth-note guitars marching along in crisp perfection" in the song.

 Ultimate Classic Rock named the song the best Cars song as well as the best Benjamin Orr Cars song, saying "On a near-perfect debut album, the Roy Thomas Baker-produced "Just What I Needed" was a near-perfect song."
 The site also ranked it the 35th best classic rock song of all time.
 Classic Rock History critic Brian Kachejian rated it as the Cars' 2nd greatest song, describing it as "a combination of Benjamin Orr’s original-sounding voice, Greg Hawkes’ fascinating keyboards, Elliot Easton’s sparkling guitar, and that rock meets dance meets punk groove set up so perfectly in the rhythm section of Benjamin Orr and David Robinson."
 Fagan rated it as the Cars best song sung by Orr, praising Orr's "effortlessly cool and quintessentially rock 'n' roll" vocal delivery.
 The song was also ranked among the band and Ocasek's best by The New York Times, NME, Esquire, and Inquisitr.

 In 2021, Rolling Stone added "Just What I Needed" to their list of "500 Greatest Songs of All Time," ranking it at 369 and writing that the song "defined [the band's] mix of precision-tuned sleekness and creepy mystery."

 Weezer frontman Rivers Cuomo singled out the song as the reason for selecting Ocasek to be the band's producer for their debut album, recalling, "One day I was in the grocery store and I heard 'Just What I Needed'.
 I was like, 'Yeah that's kind of what I want the Weezer record to sound like.
 So let's get that guy."

 Australian solo artist Aodhan notably covered this song on Triple J's 'Like a Version' in 2021.

-Nicholas Petricca has credited this song as a major inspiration for writing his band Walk the Moon's hit Shut Up and Dance (Walk the Moon song).
+Nicholas Petricca has credited this song as a major inspiration for writing his band Walk the Moon's hit "Shut Up and Dance".